Peach-throated monitor: Distribution

-Varanus jobiensis is endemic to New Guinea and surrounding islands such as Biak, Salawati, Yapen, Normanby, and Waigeo.
+Peach-throated monitors are endemic to New Guinea and surrounding islands such as Biak, Salawati, Yapen, Normanby, and Waigeo.
 It occurs in rainforests at altitudes of 0–900 m.

 Description

-Varanus jobiensis grows up to 120 cm in total length (including tail).
+Peach-throated monitors grow up to 120 cm in total length (including tail).
 The colour of the throat is white-yellow to red, to which one of its common names refers.

 Diet

-Varanus jobiensis primarily eats insects, and sometimes frogs, but may also take freshwater fish and small mammals.
+Peach-throated monitors primarily eat insects, and sometimes frogs, but may also take freshwater fish and small mammals.

 As food

-Varanus jobiensis is hunted for human consumption in New Guinea.
+Peach-throated monitors are hunted for human consumption in New Guinea.